yurikoval/omniauth-slack/README.md

 ```

+## Slack API v2
+This gem supports Slack's v2 API and its associated tokens and apps.
+The v2 API endpoints are now the default in omniauth-slack, as that
+is the direction Slack is encouraging for all new Slack apps.

+HOWEVER, tokens returned from the v2 API may not always conform to the OAUTH2 spec,
+and therefore may raise errors in the OAuth2 gem, even if the token response
+from Slack's v2 API is successful from Slack's point of view.

+To avoid this issue, the omniauth-slack strategy `client_options` must be set
+with `{raise_errors: false}`.
+This is now the default in the omniauth-slack gem.

+This workaround is only compatible with the OAuth2 gem version 1.4.4+, however
+the omniauth-slack gem does not put a version constraint on the OAuth2 gem, so as to
+remain compatible with installations using earlier versions of OAuth2.

+So, **to use omniauth-slack with Slack's v2 API**, make sure your application
+is loading the OAuth2 gem version 1.4.4+.

 ## Slack Workspace Apps
-This gem provides support for Slack [Workspace apps](https://api.slack.com/workspace-apps-preview).
+This gem provides support for the (now discontinued) Slack [Workspace apps](https://api.slack.com/workspace-apps-preview).
 There are some important differences between Slack's classic apps and the new Workspace apps.
 The main points to be aware of when using omniauth-slack with Workspace Apps are:

 * Workspace app tokens are issued as a single token per team.
 There are no user or bot tokens.
 All Workspace app API calls are made with the Workspace token.
 Calls that act on behalf of a user or bot are made with the same token.

 * The available api calls and the scopes required to access them are different in Workspace apps.
 See Slack's docs on [Scopes](https://api.slack.com/scopes) and [Methods](https://api.slack.com/methods/workspace-tokens) for more details.

-* The OmniAuth::AuthHash.credentials.scope object, returned from a successful authentication, is a hash with each value containing an array of scopes.
-(TODO: Fix this reference to 'below') See below for an example.
+* The OmniAuth::AuthHash.credentials.scope object, returned from a successful authentication, is a hash with each value containing an array of scopes. (*TODO: Fix this reference to 'below'*) See below for an example.

 ## Access Tokens

-While Slack's access token is a simple string, the OAuth2 gem packages it along with any other data returned from the `/api/oauth.access` call, as an AccessToken instance.
+While the core OAUTH2 access-token is a simple string, the OAuth2 gem packages it along with other data returned from the `/api/oauth.access` call, as an AccessToken instance.
 The `OAuth2::AccessToken` instance is a useful and often overlooked tool in the OAuth2 gem.
 With a valid AccessToken instance (generated from every successful OAuth2 cycle), you have the full spectrum of Slack API functionality at your fingertips.

-The AccessToken contains everything you need to make Slack API requests: The actual token string, the expiration data, the team, user, scope, and an OAuth2::Client instance with the API key and secret.
+The AccessToken contains everything you need to make Slack API requests: the actual token string, the expiration data (if any), the team, user, scope, and an OAuth2::Client instance with the API key and secret.

 The AccessToken generated by omniauth-slack also has additional features, such as `has_scope?(list-of-scopes)`, which queries the token's awarded scopes.
-This is handy for Slack Workspace apps and their multi-dimensional scopes.
+This is handy for Slack Workspace apps and their multi-dimensional scopes, but it works for any Slack token type.

 #### Storage
 Use the `AccessToken#to_hash` method to prepare the token for serialization and storage in a database.
 This method strips off all unnecessary objects and leaves just the data.